Scaled Composites White Knight Two: Design

-WK2 will provide preview flights offering several seconds of weightlessness before the suborbital event.
-It is intended to have a service ceiling of about 60,000 ft (18 km), offering a dark blue sky to passengers.
-This will allow tourists to practice before the real flight.
+WK2 was planned to provide preview flights offering several seconds of weightlessness before the suborbital event.
+It was intended to have a service ceiling of about 60,000 ft (18 km), offering a dark blue sky to passengers.
+This would have allowed tourists to practice before the real flight.

 White Knight Two is of twin fuselage design with four jet engines mounted two on each wing.
-One fuselage is an exact replica of that of SpaceShipTwo (to allow tourist training), and the other will offer 'cut-rate' trips to the stratosphere.
+One fuselage was planned to be an exact replica of that of SpaceShipTwo (to allow tourist training), and the other was planned to offer 'cut-rate' trips to the stratosphere.

 The design is quite different from the White Knight, both in size, use of tail, engine configuration and placement of cockpit(s).
-The White Knight uses two T-tails, but the White Knight Two uses two cruciform tails.
+The White Knight used two T-tails, but the White Knight Two uses two cruciform tails.
 Engine configuration is also very different.
-White Knight Two has four engines hung underneath the wings on pylons while White Knight's pair of engines are on either side of its single fuselage.
+White Knight Two has four engines hung underneath the wings on pylons while White Knight's pair of engines were on either side of its single fuselage.

 Timeline of introduction

 Virgin Galactic contracted aerospace designer Burt Rutan to build the mothership and spacecraft.

 On January 23, 2008 the White Knight Two design was revealed.
 On July 28, 2008 the completion and rollout of the first aircraft, Eve, (Tail Number: N348MS) occurred at Scaled's Mojave headquarters.
 Branson predicted that the maiden space voyage would take place in 18 months: "It represents... the chance for our ever-growing group of future astronauts and other scientists to see our world in a completely new light."

-On March 22, 2010 the VMS Eve completed its 25th flight, the first occasion it carried the SpaceShipTwo, VSS Enterprise.
+On March 22, 2010 the VMS Eve completed its 25th flight, the first occasion it carried a SpaceShipTwo, VSS Enterprise.
 In a flight of 2 hours 54 minutes, it ascended to an altitude of 45000 ft.

-The launch customer of White Knight Two is Virgin Galactic, which will have the first two units, and exclusive rights to the craft for the first few years.
+The launch customer of White Knight Two was Virgin Galactic, which was planned to have the first two units, and exclusive rights to the craft for the first few years.